 Our ancestors were nomadic.
 Follow the seasons, follow the food, both flesh and plant based.
 Our existence literally revolved around the plants (and the animals, who also followed the food or were pushed by predators; predators who were following their food) we followed them, making a great circle on the land, over and over, season after season, century after century, again and again.
-Until of course, we didn't and disease, and malnutrition became a common companions, the penance for the boom in population allowed to us through our own domestication and the cultivation.
+Until of course, we didn't and disease, and malnutrition became a common companions, the penance for the boom in population allowed to us through our own domestication.
 (1)

 It seems to me that we should stay in connection with something that was so important to our existence.
 If we couldn’t survive without it in the beginning, how long will we survive without it now, even with our new, very clever discoveries?
 The signs are clear, depending on who you ask- not that long.

 Something that was such a vital foundation to our sustained existence is something that we probably shouldn’t lose touch with.
 One, me for example, could justly argue that our departure from the wild way of things is integral to many of the issues that we are facing globally and culturally.
 Herbalism matters because life matters and there wouldn’t be any of it without the plants.
 Without botanicals, there would have been nothing to isolate and concentrate, starting the decades long process that has lead us to modern medicine today.